 Abnormal heart rhythms

-Puncturing the heart or coronary arteries
+A small hole (puncture)in the heart or coronary arteries

 Allergic reactions to the numbing medicines, skin products, contrast dye, or sedatives

-Blood clot.
-This can lead to stroke or other problems.
+Blood clot (this can lead to stroke or other problems)

 Pain and swelling at the catheter insertion site